-TV: Kyrgyz cargo plane crashes near Tehran, crew feared dead
+Cargo plane crashes in Iran; reports say at least 7 killed

-The TV says a fire engulfed the plane immediately after the crash in the town of Safadasht.
-It’s about 50 kilometers, or 30 miles, southwest of Tehran.
-It says rescue teams, including ambulances and a helicopter, have rushed to the site of the crash.
+Fire immediately engulfed the aircraft after it skidded off a runway and crashed into a wall separating the air field from a residential neighborhood.
+Images carried by Iran’s state-run media showed the burned-out tail of the plane sticking out, surrounding by charred homes.

-The report says the crash occurred as the plane was making a landing approach heading for the wrong airport and trying to land at a non-commercial airport near a residential area instead of a cargo airport some 4 kilometers, or 2.5 miles away.
+The plane crashed at Fath Airport when it was meant to land at the nearby Payam International Airport, about 40 kilometers (25 miles) west of Tehran, the Iranian capital.
+Authorities did not immediately offer a reason for the crew’s mistake.
+Fath Airport belongs to Iran’s powerful paramilitary Revolutionary Guard.

-The plane was carrying a cargo of meat from Bishkek, Kyrgyzstan to Iran.
+The plane was carrying a cargo of meat from Bishkek, Kyrgyzstan’s capital, to Iran.

 Most Read Nation & World Stories